abs2g08/tubeview2/README.md

 *Important* - Add your own Youtube API keys to config.js

+Assumes you have node bower and grunt installed

+Run `npm install`

+Run `bower install`

 Run `grunt` for building and `grunt serve` for preview.

 ## Screenshot